 Students are provided theory and practice in debate, emphasizing principles of research, logical reasoning, and oral presentation of reasoned discourse in group situations.

 Prerequisite: COM 231

-COM 234 Public Address (3 CR) (FORMERLY SPH 234)
+COM 234 Public Address (3 CR)

+(FORMERLY SPH 234)

 Explore the role of the speaker, audience, occasion and the message.
-Offers opportunities for participation in all general purposes of speech plus some special occasion speeches.
+Opportunities are offered for participation in all general purposes of speech plus some special occasion speeches.
 Delivery methods are impromptu, extemporaneous, manuscript and memorized.
 Outlining, organization, delivery technique and other theories of public address stressed.
-Prerequisites: ENG 085 and ENG 090